sbahar619/container-app-operator/doc/user-guide.md

 **Logs not appearing in Elasticsearch**:
 - Verify Elasticsearch credentials in the secret
-- Check the Flow and Output resources: `kubectl get syslogngflow,syslogngoutput -n <namespace>`
+- Check the SyslogNGFlow and SyslogNGOutput resources: `kubectl get syslogngflow,syslogngoutput -n <namespace>`
 - Ensure the logging-operator is running

 **Volume mount issues**: